Business Logic Discovery with Decision Table

 decision table

-4. Base on the case study above, we have to add this rule into the table: "Orders weight heavier than 10kg will incur a $10 delivery fee."
-The new rule involves a new business decision - request $10 delivery fee.
+4. Based on the case study above, we have to add this rule to the table: "Orders weighing heavier than 10kg will incur a $10 delivery fee."
+The new rule involves a new business decision—to request a $10 delivery fee.
 So let's add a new action first.
 Move the mouse pointer over the compartment caption Actions.
 Click on the add button near the caption.

 add action in decision table

-5. Enter Request $10 delivery fee as action.
+5. Enter Request $10 delivery fee as the action.

-6. We can now add the rule into the decision table.
-Similar to adding an action, add a rule by clicking on the add button near the compartment caption Rules.
+6. We can now add the rule to the decision table.
+Similar to adding an action, add a rule by clicking the add button near the compartment caption Rules.

 add rule

-7. Let's express the rule by filling in the conditions and actions cells properly.
-Under the new rule, double click on the cell for condition Transaction > $80.
-Select Y in the drop down menu.
+7. Let's express the rule by properly filling in the conditions and actions cells.
+Under the new rule, double-click on the cell for condition Transaction > $80.
+Select Y in the drop-down menu.

 fill cell in decision table